IRS increases what teachers can deduct for classroom expenses - NewsBreak

 Eligible taxpayers include any kindergarten through grade 12 teacher, instructor, principal or aide, including those who work at both public and private schools.

 Educators can still claim the savings when they purchase classroom expenses if they take the standard deduction.
-The increase applies to expenses incurred beginning this year, meaning educators can claim the deduction when they file their returns next year.These cities are hit hardest by inflation: report
+The increase applies to expenses incurred beginning this year, meaning educators can claim the deduction when they file their returns next year.COVID coordinator warns pandemic could get worse if US does nothing

 Educators can also deduct the costs they incur for professional development courses related to their curriculum.